Last Updated: December 15, 2024

 5. Contingency Planning: The program will have contingency plans to address various scenarios, such as cost overruns, schedule delays, or technical challenges.
 These contingency plans will be regularly reviewed and updated to accommodate evolving program constraints.

-6. Public Communication: Constraints and the overall status of the program will be communicated to the public through various means, including press releases, broadcasts, and public events.
+6. Public Communication: The program's constraints and overall status will be communicated to the public through various means, including press releases, broadcasts, and public events.
 Transparency in addressing challenges and constraints will help maintain public support.

 7. Stakeholder Engagement: The program will engage with stakeholders, including contractors, suppliers, and government agencies, to ensure they are aware of constraints and requirements.
 This will facilitate collaboration and collective problem-solving.